 Suppose a history teacher has in his syllabus a section called "The History of the Second World War" and he actually starts teaching it.
 Openly he is teaching the history required of him and his overt message or messages are clear.
 However, through his selection of information (i.e. communication elements) he may communicate a second message to his students.
 He may instill hatred for a particular nation or a certain philosophy or he can enhance and strengthen the patriotism of his students.
-He can strengthen his covert message further through the inflection of his voice, his facial expression or the selection of pictures (i.e. communication codes).
-He may even dramatize (i.e. the selection of a format) certain sections of the history and he may choose particular motion pictures (i.e. other media) to drive his point home.
+He can strengthen his covert message further through the inflection of his voice, his facial expression or the selection of a format) certain sections of the history and he may choose particular motion pictures (i.e. other media) to drive his point home.
 A second example could be the sales manager who published his figures and could have gone about it in this way: